objectfoo/js-style/js-style-guide.md

 ## Whitespace

+Whitespace is your friend, use it to make code readable.
+Treat functions and control blocks like paragraphs, give them space to promote readability.

 * indent with 4 spaces, no tabs
 * never mix spaces and tabs
 * add a blank line